larson-group/clubb_release/dash_app/README.md

 ## Install

-The top-level launcher can create the local virtualenv, install dependencies, and start the app:
+The top-level launcher can create the local virtualenv, install dependencies, and start the foreground dashboard manager:

 ```bash
 ./launch_dashboard.sh
 ```

+The manager starts the runtime broker and Dash as child processes.
 Arguments are passed through to `dash_app/app.py`, for example:

 ```bash
 ./launch_dashboard.sh --port 23404 -debug
 ```

-Dash serves callbacks concurrently by default, so a large Plot-tab load does not block navigation or another tab.
-If a particular host's NetCDF/HDF5 stack needs serialized callback execution for diagnosis, start it with `--single-threaded`.
+If Dash crashes or stops reporting its broker heartbeat, the manager retries it every 10 seconds for up to 5 minutes.
+A successful restart is selected without opening another browser tab.
+If Dash does not recover within that window, the manager reports the last failure, gracefully stops broker-owned work, stops the broker, and exits nonzero. `SIGINT`, `SIGTERM`, and terminal hangup use the same ordered shutdown.

+The broker also watches a private manager heartbeat.
+If the manager is killed without a chance to clean up, a replacement launcher can adopt the broker for 30 seconds.
+After that grace period, the broker stops the orphaned Dash process group and active Compile/Run/Tune work, then exits.

+Dash serializes ordinary callbacks by default to protect NetCDF/HDF5 access.
+Explicitly expensive callbacks use isolated background worker processes.
+Use `--threaded` only for short diagnostics on a stack known to be thread-safe.

 For manual setup, run this from the repository root: